 India’s demographics: over 1.2 billion people live in India, and nearly half fall into the target market for education, eLearning, and other online educational resources.

 In a country in which roads, transport systems, and wealth vary dramatically by region, eLearning offers a level playing field for all students.
 Learners in the poorest villages can take advantage of the same educational resources as learners in the most cosmopolitan cities, all thanks to online classes offered at affordable prices.

 Case Study: Latin America

 Unfortunately, Latin America is often most known for its drug trade and for being one of the most violent and volatile regions in the world.
+Also, many drug rehab treatment at Pacific Ridge and other states have also been opened to treat addicts at all levels.
 But eLearning is helping to change all of that through the implementation of online education programs in prisons.
+If you want to learn about Pacific Ridge and their drug rehab concepts, you can check them out here!
 Here’s a breakdown of Latin America’s prison problem:

 Currently, 1.3 million of the world’s 10 million prisoners belong to Latin America.
 This equates to 229 prisoners per every 100,000 people in the region (the world average is 144 per 100,000).

 Over the past 20 years, incarceration rates have increased by 120% due to the drug wars during this period, leaving the government with the problem of how to reintegrate this increased number of prisoners into society upon their release.